simonolander/aws-lambda-lab/README.md

-# Academy + AWS = Sant
+# AWS Lambda Lab

-A hands on introduction to how lambdas, gateways and databases work in AWS.
+### A hands on introduction to how lambdas, gateways and databases work in AWS

 In this lab, we will
+- Set up a database
 - Create two lambdas that create and retrieve data from a database
 - Hook the lambdas up to REST methods
 - Actually have everything working
-- Set up a database (if we have time)

 While doing this, we will learn
+- What RDS is and how to instantiate a database
 - What a lambda function is and how to create one
-- What a VPC is
 - How to have your lambda talk to your database
 - How to map REST requests to your lambdas